appbaseio/reactivesearch/content/api/go/quickstart.md

 -   Configure mappings, change analyzers, or capture snapshots.
 These are provided by Elasticsearch client libraries.
 We recommend the golang [elastic](https://olivere.github.io/elastic/) library by Olivere.

-[Appbase.io - the database service](https://appbase.io) is opinionated about cluster setup and hence doesn't support the ElasticSearch devops APIs.
+[Appbase.io - the database service](https://appbase.io) is opinionated about cluster setup and hence doesn't support the Elasticsearch devops APIs.
 See [rest.appbase.io](https://rest.appbase.io) for a full reference on the supported APIs.

 This is a quick start guide to whet the appetite with the possibilities of data streams.
 The full client API reference can be found [here](https://godoc.org/github.com/appbaseio/go-appbase/).